akharrou/42-Project-Libft/README.md

 ## Functions <a name="functions"></a>

-For the sake of keeping everything neat and in order, I separated the functions' declarations into different header files, corresponding to the behavior of such functions.
-For instance, ft_strlen can be found in ft_string.h.
-Also, some of the functions included don't exist in the Standard C Library, but I still kept them defined by there behavior.
-For example, ft_strnew can also be in ft_string.h.

 | Stdio_42         | Stdlib_42         | String_42      | Ctype_42     | Math_42       |
 |:------------------|:-------------------|:----------------|:--------------|:---------------|
 | [ft_printf](Stdio/ft_printf.c)         | [ft_atoi](Stdlib/ft_atoi.c)            | [ft_strnew](String/ft_strnew.c)       | [ft_isalnum](Ctype/ft_isalnum.c)    | [ft_max](Math/ft_max.c)         |